 Package Leaflet: Information for the User

-Read this leaflet carefully before you start taking this medicinebecause it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-6.Contents of the pack and additional information
+Contents of the pack

-Do not take atorvastatin :
+Do not take atorvastatin:

 Warnings and precautions

-Use of atorvastatin with other medicines
+Using atorvastatin with other medicines

-Taking atorvastatin with food, drinks and alcohol
+Taking atorvastatin with food, drinks, and alcohol

-See section 3 for instructions on how to take atorvastatin .
+See section 3 for instructions on how to take atorvastatin.
 Please note the following:

-Orange juice
+Grapefruit juice

 Alcohol

-Pregnancy, breastfeeding and fertility
+Pregnancy, breast-feeding, and fertility

-Do not take atorvastatin if you are breastfeeding your child.
+Do not take atorvastatin if you are breast-feeding your child.

 Consult your doctor or pharmacist before using any medicine.

-Driving and operating machinery
+Driving and using machines

 Atorvastatin OPKO contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is, essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions for this medication indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

-If you forget to take atorvastatina
+If you forget to take atorvastatin

 If you forget to take a dose, take the next scheduled dose at the correct time.
-Do not take a double dose to make up for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Rare: may affect up to 1 in 1,000 people